AUP-SE/intro/README.md

 ls
 ```

-Now, left click the file README.md and choose open.
+Now, left click the file README.md which appears in the Terminal and choose open.
 The file should open
 in the Editor space.
 Please follow the instructions in the file.